-Each year, Big Eyes, Big Minds brings a selection of the best films from all over the world to thousands of students in Singapore and St. Louis, from preschool to secondary school.
+Each year, Big Eyes, Big Minds brings a selection of the world's best films to thousands of students in Singapore and St. Louis, from preschool to secondary school.

-Tailored for specific age-groups, our programmes create dynamic learning experiences through shared viewing and meaningful conversation.
+Tailored for specific age-groups, our film programs create dynamic learning experiences through shared viewing and thoughtful discussions.

 TO BOOK A SCHOOL SCREENING,